 "The world is wonderful and beautiful and good beyond one's wildest imagination," D.H.
 Lawrence wrote.

 How can there be such a difference in how the world is seen?
 The answer is provided by another romantic author, F. Scott Fitzgerald: "The world only exists in your eyes.
 You can make it as big or as small as you want." —or as right or wrong as you want, or as good or bad as you want, because the world is neither good or bad in itself.
-The world, or reality, is simply what it is, neither malevolent or benevolent, but the source of all that is possible, both good and bad.
+The world, or reality, is simply what it is, neither malevolent nor benevolent—but it is the source of all that is possible, both good and bad.

 The Romantic View

 One of the best expressions of the romantic view of life was not by a philosopher or ideoligist, but the science fiction writer, Ray Bradbury.
-He wrote: "The best scientist is open to experience and begins with romance—the idea that anything is possible.
-It is the heart of the romantic view:
+He wrote: "The best scientist is open to experience and begins with romance—the idea that anything is possible."
+That is the heart of the romantic view:

 Bradbury applied it to science, but it pertains to every field.
-It is no mystical sentimentalism—it does not pertain to magic or miracles.
+It is not mystical sentimentalism—it does not pertain to magic or miracles.
 Within the limits of reality, anything is possible.
-Of course there is the physically impossible which only means it is the nature of physical existence that makes all physical achievement possible, but within those limits, the possibilities are limitless.
-Of course one cannot do what is physically impossible or anything they are not physically or mentally capable of.
-Within the limits of reality and one's own abilities, however, there is nothing one can choose to be or accomplish that they cannot.
+Of course there is the physically impossible, which only means reality determines what can be done and how it must be achieved, but within those limits, the possibilities are limitless.
+Of course one cannot do what they are not physically or mentally capable of, but within the limits of one's own abilities, there is no limit to what they can choose and accomplish.

 There is no one who championed the romantic view of life more than Ayn Rand.
-From here journals, "Notes While Writing, 1947-1952," She contrasted those with the romantic view of life, the independent creators, innovators, and producers who pursued a life of achievement (those she called creators) with the pathetic life-haters, who regard life as a kind of curse to be endured mistaking a fear of suffering and death (those she called parasites) with a love of achievement and life.
+In one of her journals, "Notes While Writing, 1947-1952," She contrasted those with the romantic view of life, (those she called creators) with the pathetic life-haters, who regard life as a kind of curse (those she called parasites).

 Creators never act with pain as their motive.
 This is the principle behind the parasite's accusation that creators "have no feelings."
 They feel—and much more profoundly than any lesser person or whining parasite, but they are not run by their feelings, and they are not afraid of pain.
 Nothing they do is ever motivated by a desire to avoid pain or to be protected against it; they act on the motive of happiness, on the desire to get what they want, at any cost, even if pain is part of the cost.|